 Last updated 19 March, 2021

-At 73 Oliver’s resume is long and illustrious…her renewed web site [November 2019] shows a large cross section of her cooking in the last years of full time cooking assignments that were under the radar in the private and commercial sector.
-To read more annoliver.com
+At 75 Oliver’s resume is long and illustrious…her website shows a large cross section of her cooking in the last years of full time cooking assignments that were under the radar in the private and commercial sector.

 Biography [brief] In 1981, Ann Oliver moved from a drawing board and a career as a successful graphic artist specialising in the sciences and electronics to the kitchen.
 She opened Mistress Augustine’s in July 81.
 Described as insanity by her friends, and later by herself, she miraculously thrived.